 Don’t just assume that the rental vehicle you’re driving runs on gasoline.
 Some car rental companies require getting a full tank of gas before returning the car.
 Pumping gasoline in a diesel engine will set you up paying for significant engine damage and towing services.

-Get the Insurance
+Get the Excess Reduction

 Stick to the Main Roads